 Bermuda Cathedral

 Located in the heart of Hamilton City, Bermuda Cathedral, also known as the Cathedral of the Most Holy Trinity is an Anglican church.
-The present structure of the church that earlier went through several constructions and renovations, has been designed by the Scottish architect William Hay of Edinburgh based on neo Gothic or Victorian architecture.
+The church went through several re-constructions and renovations in the past.

 Bermuda Cathedral